I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-What Is the I Prefer Hotel Program?
+What is the I Prefer Hotel Program?

 The I Prefer program is the loyalty program for the Preferred Travel Group, which operates various hotel brands worldwide, including: